realworldocaml/book/book/testing.md

 tests with `ppx_inline_test`, which lets you add tests to any module in your library with a specially annotated let binding.

-To use inline tests, we need to enable the `ppx_inline_test` preprocessor, as well as tell Dune that the files in this library contain inline tests.
-We'll add `ppx_jane` to the set of preprocessors, which bundles together `ppx_inline_test` with a collection of other useful preprocessors.
-And we'll tell Dune to expect tests in this library by adding the `inline_tests` declaration to the library stanza.
+To use inline tests, we need to enable `ppx_inline_test` as a preprocessor, as well as tell Dune that the files in this library contain inline tests.
+To achieve the first goal, we'll add `ppx_jane` to the set of preprocessors, which bundles together `ppx_inline_test` with a collection of other useful preprocessors.
+The second goal is achieved by adding the `inline_tests` declaration to the library stanza.
 Here's the resulting `jbuild` file.

 <link rel="import" href="code/testing/simple_inline_test/jbuild" />